-Salmon farming company Cermag, a 100% subsidiary of MC, assesses climate change adaptation as an important aspect of its risk management.
+Salmon farming company Cermaq, a 100% subsidiary of MC, assesses climate change adaptation as an important aspect of its risk management.
 Climate change has the potential to significantly impact the salmon farming industry, and risks related to e.g. extreme weather conditions and natural events are assessed as high risk areas.
-Climate change impacts may also affect Cermag's feed supply due to a decrease in agricultural production, changes in forage fisheries, replacement of species or changes in amount of inclusion.
+Climate change impacts may also affect Cermaq's feed supply due to a decrease in agricultural production, changes in forage fisheries, replacement of species or changes in amount of inclusion.
+Cermaq is working with feed suppliers to encourage climate friendly feed solutions and production of oils rich in omega-3 fatty acids from novel sources to build resilience.